iliocatallo/mire/README.md

 #### `Generic.NoMatchingError`

-When no default handler is passed to `Generic.create`, Mire falls back to a default handler that always throws a `NoMatchingError` error.
+When no fallback handler is passed to `Generic.create`, Mire defaults to a fallback handler that always throws a `NoMatchingError` error.
 Errors of such a type expose a `generic` property that points to the generic function at hand, as well as an `args` property, containing the arguments that did not match.

 ```javascript
 const Generic = require('mire');